AndreasKlophmann/k8s-workshop/8-ingress.md

 ### Challenges
 * add this deploy to the ingress.yaml and apply it
 * find the two different ``curl`` commands to run to hit the two different deploys
-* test and open the addresses in the browser